RJ/erlang-spdy/README.md

 The demo serves up a nice hardcoded page, and can handle a SPDY v2 session properly to chrome.

-It doesn't do SETTINGS yet (keyvals that persist between sessions)

 No flow control, although that got pushed into SPDY/3 anyway

 Probably some other stuff to mention here.